PiotrKaczmarekEng/PiotrThesis/readme.txt

 (B)
 The GitHub repository contains all the relevant files to the modelling of the GFPSO supply chain.
 The main components needed are found in folder "1.
 Main Model".
-The python script is contained in the "1.
-Main Model/Model 3.1.py" file.
-The results output from the script will appear in the folder "1.
-Main Model/Model Output".
-The input files required for the model include the weather data in the "1.
-Main Model/Era 5 test data" folder, as well as the economic inputs in the "1.
-Main Model/Parameter Data.xlsx" file.
+The python script is contained in the "Model 3.1.py" file.
+The results output from the script will appear in the folder "Model Output".
+The input files required for the model include the weather data in the "Era 5 test data" folder, as well as the economic inputs in the "Parameter Data.xlsx" file.

 (C)